-June 21, 2010: 7:28 AM Eastern Daylight Time
+June 21, 2014: 7:28 AM Eastern Daylight Time

-Summer Solstice, from the latin sol (sun) and sistere (to stand still), the so-called longest day of the year.
+Summer Solstice, from the Latin sol (sun) and sistere (to stand still), the so-called longest day of the year.
 It's the time to celebrate the sun and summertime and all that it offers: sticky, prodigious watermelons, velvety stone fruit, resolute zucchinis and bold, Rabelaisian tomatoes.
 Fireflies and fireworks and fire escapes.
-The opportunity to wear white linen shirts and buy too many ears of corn at the farmers' market, or sit back and reap the rewards for your labors in the garden (resolute zucchinis indeed.)
+The opportunity to wear white linen shirts and buy too many ears of corn at the farmers market, or sit back and reap the rewards for your labors in the garden (resolute zucchinis indeed).
 This is the time of radiance and extroversion and plentitude.
 Don't sit it out!